susam/devil/README.md

     replacements.
 If any part of the string matches a key in `devil-translations`, then it is replaced with the corresponding value.
 For example, `, x , f` is translated to `C- x C- f`.
-Then Devil normalizes the result to `C-x C-f` by removing superfluous spaces after the modifier keys.
+Then Devil normalises the result to `C-x C-f` by removing superfluous spaces after the modifier keys.

  3. However, if the simple string based replacement leads to an